visendi-labs/mapbox-gl-gojs/docs/ssr_general.md

 # Serverside Rendering + Mapbox + Golang

+> You shouldn't have two sources of truth - the map at the client and your server

 Mapbox-GL-GOJS can be used in a SSR web app context.
 The following examples will dive deeper into this.

 Mapbox + SSR don't go that well together.
 It can force you to have to handle lots of map/layer/source logic client-side in JS/TS.
 This can cause all sorts of headaches.